FloFlo93/PICA-to-go/README.md

 PICA-to-go predict provides an option to specify a user defined location for the temporary directory.
 Furthermore, a translation table can be specified as well as the number of threads.
 These options are identical to the PICA-to-go train mode.

+# Computational requirements

+PICA-to-go is able to train machine learning models that consist of less than 500 bins on an ordinary computer (8GB RAM, 4 cores).
+For models that use a higher amount of bins, a training might not be possible on an ordinary computer as the memory won't be sufficient.
+In this case, however, it is still possible to run PICA-to-go on a high performance compute cluster.
+It is highly recommended manually specify a temporary directory on hard disk (per default /tmp/ is used which is often situated in memory) in case the number of bins exceed ~100 (rule of thumb in case 8GB of RAM is available), to reduce the amount of necessary memory.
+Make sure that the program is allowed to create, read and change files in this directory (otherwise set the permissions using chmod).

 # Data